awsdocs/aws-doc-sdk-examples/resources/cfn/go_example_lambda/README.md

 The [go_example_lambda](../../cdk/go_example_lambda)
-project contains Windows batch and Bash script files that you can use to test the AWS Lambda functions.
+project contains Windows batch and Bash script files that you can use to test the Lambda functions.
 See the **README.md** file in that project for details.